orbitalis-framework/py-busline/README.md

 ### Nicola Ricciardi

-Designer of all components.
-Developer of [Orbitalis](#orbitalis)' code base.
+Architectural designer and developer of code base.
 Documentation referent.

 University of Modena and Reggio Emilia.